[?] Subscribe To This Site

 A design wall is essential to all quilters and every quilter uses some form of design area.
 It is an area where quilters can lay out their quilt pieces or block to get an overall view of how it looks before it is sewn together.
 In the early stages most use either a table top, bed top or floor for the larger projects.

-I have found being able to audition pieces of fabric for my quilts, especially sashings and borders gives me confidence in my final choice and I'm less likely to make colour mistakes.
+I have found being able to audition pieces of fabric for my quilts, especially sashing and borders gives me confidence in my final choice and I'm less likely to make color mistakes.
 It saves unpicking and I'm yet to meet a quilter who loves to unpick their work.

 Photo courtesy of Heidi Elliott